Khloe Kardashian Slammed For Alleged ‘Photoshop’ In Fresh Wave Of Post-Tristan Attacks

 As E!
 News reports, Khloe provided an explanation, but the comment didn’t come without the signature Kardashian trait – defending yourself.

 Khloe’s March 12 post showed the star from the waist-up in a first image.
 The second showed this new mother’s physique in full.
 In April 2018, Khloe gave birth to True Thompson amid a wave of scandal as Tristan Thompson’s infidelity was made public.
-In 2019, Kylie Jenner’s close friend, Jordyn Woods found herself at the epicenter of Tristan’s “cheating” headlines.
+In 2019, Kylie Jenner’s close friend, Jordyn Woods, found herself at the epicenter of Tristan’s “cheating” headlines.
 Jordyn’s Red Table Talk interview confirmed involvement with Thompson.